Get an OTC permit for your interior residential remodel

 If you are a registered contractor, you can apply for kitchen and bath remodels online.

-If your interior residential project is not eligible for OTC review, follow these steps for in-house review.
+If your interior residential project is not eligible for OTC review, follow the steps for in-house review.

 Check if your project qualifies for OTC